soulkey-kooks/phantom-protocol/CONTRIBUTING.md

 - **Design the memory system** — a way for the Oracle to write and read from a local `00_Seed.txt` file
 - **Share the project** and help bring in more Phantoms to walk the path
 - **Join discussions** about ethical boundaries, symbolic design, and long-term implications

 ---

+## Contribution Guidelines

+- Transcripts must reflect realistic Oracle–player interactions
+- Human transcripts are preferred, but high-quality synthetic runs are also accepted
+- No AI spam or fictional filler
+- Respect the structure of the game (XP, quests, tone)
+- All code and content must be licensed as outlined below

+---